polkadot-developers/polkadot-docs/develop/parachains/testing/pallet-testing.md

 Unit testing in the Polkadot SDK helps ensure that the functions provided by a pallet behave as expected.
 It also confirms that data and events associated with a pallet are processed correctly during interactions.
 The Polkadot SDK offers a set of APIs to create a test environment that can simulate runtime and mock transaction execution for both extrinsic and queries.

 To begin unit testing, you must first set up a mock runtime that simulates blockchain behavior, incorporating the necessary pallets.
-For a deeper understanding, consult the [`Mock Runtime`](/develop/parachains/testing/mock-runtime/){target=\_blank} guide.
+For a deeper understanding, consult the [Mock Runtime](/develop/parachains/testing/mock-runtime/){target=\_blank} guide.

 ## Writing Unit Tests